Beth Cinamon / Executive Director

 Kate has 18 years’ experience as a fundraising professional, working exclusively in the arts.
 She started at Shobana Jeyasingh Dance in November 2015, and works five days a month raising the company’s philanthropic income and building the donor community.
 Currently she is focused on the exciting ACE Catalyst: Evolve campaign, which doubles all new donations.
 Previously she was Head of Individual Giving at The Courtauld Institute of Art for ten years.
 She has also worked at the Lyric Hammersmith, the Horniman Museum and the National Theatre.

-Amanda is a successful media executive with a wide range of commercial and operational experience across music, film and television, as well as blue-chip management consulting and law.
-She is experienced in leading large-scale strategic and operational transformations in the media and digital arenas.
+Amanda is a successful executive with a wide range of commercial and operational experience across technology, healthcare, media (music, film and television), as well as blue-chip management consulting and law.
+She is experienced in leading businesses to achieve ambitious growth targets underpinned by large-scale strategic and operational transformations.

-She is currently International President of Deluxe Entertainment, running post-production and media distribution operations across EMEA, APAC and Canada.
-Before this, Amanda held a variety of executive roles with EMI Music, worked as a management consultant with McKinsey & Company, and as a lawyer with Mallesons Stephen Jaques and Slaughter and May.
+She is currently General Manager, UK & Northern Europe for Airbnb, responsible for all operations in the region.
+Before this she held a variety of executive positions with Babylon Health, Deluxe Entertainment, and EMI Music, worked as a management consultant with McKinsey & Company, and as a lawyer with Mallesons Stephen Jaques and Slaughter and May.
+Amanda is also a Non-Executive Director of Wild Brain, the world’s leading independent kids’ content company.

 Alison is Director of Cultural Programming at King’s College London and is responsible for developing and implementing the cultural programme in a range of spaces that engage a wide public and demonstrates the impact of King’s research within the cultural sector.